Numorian/yawast-ng/docs/usage.md

 The file is a JSON file, and should be formatted as such.
 The following keys are available:

 - `user_agent` - The user agent string to be used for all requests to the target(s).
 This is useful for testing, and can be set to a specific value.
 If missing, yawast-ng will use the default value.
+- `max_spider_pages` - The maximum number of pages to spider.
+This is useful for limiting the number of pages scanned, and can be set to a specific value.
+If missing, yawast-ng will use the default value.